-Depending on the nature of the addiction and the substance in question, treatment also varies considerably.
+Depending on the nature of the addiction and the substance in question, the treatment at a rehab, like an Orange County rehab, also varies considerably.

-Today, then, we’ll take a detailed look at Vivitrol, so what is this drug, and is it as effective as you’ve been led to believe?
+Today, then, we’ll take a detailed look at what is Vivitrol and whether it is as effective as you’ve been led to believe.

 Vivitrol is an opioid antagonist.

-The core purpose of this medication is to help you overcome the cravings you’ll experience during the early stages of withdrawal from opioid addiction.
+The core purpose of the Vivitrol shot is to help you conquer the cravings associated with the early stage of withdrawal from either opioid addiction or alcoholism.